pgmmpk/bbb_pru_adc/README.md

 `auto_install` - if we detect that firmware is not installed, or is different, attempt to re-install by copying firmware file from python package resources to `/lib/firmware`.
 This action requires root priveleges.
 Once installed, you can use the driver as a non-root user.

-Important! `timestamps` and `values` returned by the generator are re-used and content will be overwritted on next iteration.
+Important! `timestamps` and `values` returned by the generator are re-used and content will be overwritten on next iteration.
 Do not store these buffers.
-If you are not processing data immediately, copy it out.
+If you are not processing data immediately, copy them out.

 ## Internals